ayman/GreatCircles/README.md

 the last one just being for the fun of it really.

+The code itself is documented explaining the step by step.
+Just source the `start.R` code.

 The data in `flights.csv` is fictional.
 Just so you know that Virgin America doesn't have a SFO to SFO flight.